 We compared the carrying amount of all investments with the relevant subsidiaries' draft balance sheet to identify whether their net assets, being an approximation of their minimum recoverable amount, are in excess of their carrying amount and assess whether those subsidiaries have historically been profit-making.

 Comparing valuations:

-For the investments where the carrying amount exceeds the net asset value, we compared the carrying amount of the investment to the directors' assessment of fair value less costs to sell or value in use whichever is higher.
+For the investments where the carrying amount exceeds the net asset value, we compared the carrying amount of the investment to the directors' assessment of value in use.

 Benchmarking assumptions: